Study of CPO resonances on the intercombination line in $^{173}$Yb: Theoretical analysis

 The fluorescence signal obtained in the experiment is proportional to the population in the upper levels, i.e. $ \rho_{22} + \rho_{44} $.
 From the time dependence of this quantity shown in Fig.~\ref{transientsim}, we see that it oscillates around a mean value after a few lifetimes of the excited state.
 Thus, the system reaches ``steady state'' after this time.

 The other M-type system is analyzed in a similar manner.
-For clarity, it is denoted with prime symbols in Fig.~\ref{levels}(b).
-The ``steady state'' populations in the upper levels for the two M-type systems, i.e. $ \rho_{22} + \rho_{44} + \rho_{2^{\prime}2^{\prime}} + \rho_{4^{\prime}4^{\prime}} $, is shown in Fig.~\ref{cposim}.
-The main thing to notice is that there is only one peak, exactly as seen in the experimental spectrum.
-This is different from the spectrum for the even isotope, shown in Ref.~\cite{SIN15}, where four shifted peaks were seen in the presence of a B field.
+For clarity, it is denoted with prime symbols in Fig.~\ref{levels}.
+The ``steady state'' populations in the upper levels for the two M-type systems, i.e. $ \rho_{22} + \rho_{44} + \rho_{2^{\prime}2^{\prime}} + \rho_{4^{\prime}4^{\prime}} $, are shown in Fig.~\ref{cposim}. \textit{The main thing to notice is that there is only one peak at line center, exactly as seen in the experimental spectrum}.
+This is different from the spectrum for the even isotope, shown in Ref.~\cite{SIN15}, where four shifted peaks corresponding to CPT resonances were seen in the presence of a B field.
 The linewidth of the peak is smaller than the natural linewidth because detuning will cause reduced decoherence from the upper state.
 But this comes at the price of reduced fluorescence signal, something which is also observed experimentally.

+We have considered other factors limiting the linewidth.
+Ground state decoherence rate plays a negligible role.
+Transit-time broadening \cite{THQ80} contributes to less than 20\%.
+Power broadening \cite{MDP17} contributes to less than 50\%.
+Therefore, reduced scattering from the excited state remains the dominant factor.

+The theoretical model presented above reproduces the fact that the experimentally observed linewidth is subnatural.
+But it does not give the exact linewidth observed, probably because it assumes a constant Rabi frequency across the laser beam while in reality it is a Gaussian distribution.